 New code of conduct for flora and fauna for management and maintenance by water boards

 From April 1, 2025, the water boards in the Netherlands will once again have a code of conduct for flora and fauna.
-This code of conduct contains agreements for the management and maintenance of ditches, canals, and other waterways.
+This code of conduct contains agreements for the management and maintenance of ditches, canals, and other watercourses.
 The agreements in the code of conduct are intended to enable work to be carried out with as little damage to plants and animals as possible.
 For example, we pay attention to nesting birds during mowing and ensure that protected animals and plants are disturbed as little as possible.
-Thanks to this code of conduct, water authorities usually no longer need to apply for a separate permit from the province.
+Thanks to this code of conduct, water boards usually no longer need to apply for a separate permit from the province.

 The new agreements mean that we will have to work differently in some places.
 We will assess the best way to manage each location individually.
 We will use the coming year to explore how we can work with the new agreements.
 In doing so, we will consider the impact on the habitat of animals and plants, practical feasibility and safety, and the availability of people and machinery.
 We are also consulting with the provinces and, where necessary, making additional agreements with them.